-Many of the primary standard and regulations overseeing information security require you to identify, assess, and control risks which is why finding a risk management information system (RMIS) to assist with the process can ease your burdens.
+Many standards and regulations to protect information security require an organization to identify, assess, and control its risks.
+Using a Risk Management Information System (RMIS) to assist with the process can ease that burden.
 Although traditionally positioned as a tool enabling better insurance communications, automating risk management also reduces the challenge (and chores) of the risk management process.

-Managing risk means being proactive about your data environment.
-You need to be able to catalog your information assets, review the threats against them, find ways to control the risks, establish risk mitigation procedures, and ensure appropriate policies document your process.
+Managing risk means actively protecting your data and IT environment.
+You need to be able to catalog your information assets, review the threats against them, find ways to control the risks, establish risk mitigation procedures, and then document all your efforts.

 What Is an RMIS?